 Simple Italian Ricotta Cheese Strudel… Ambitious?
 Most definitively.
 Challenging?
 I thought so.
 Grateful to have made it?
 Absolutely and on so many levels.
 Intrigued?
 Come and take a look at this collaborative effort with fellow Montreal blogger Kim from The Finer Cookie.

-A few months ago, Kim, a fellow Montreal blogger from The Finer Cookie messaged me with a proposal that I just could not refuse.
+A few months ago, Kim, a fellow Montreal blogger from The Finer Cookie, messaged me with a proposal that I could not refuse.

 The general idea was to work together on a recipe.
-After a few brainstorming sessions, we decided that we were going to use a ricotta filling to achieve two different looks.
+After a few brainstorming sessions, we decided that we would use a ricotta filling to achieve two different looks.

-I was going to attempt to use the ricotta filling in a classic strudel dough, whereas Kim, being more adventurous, was going to use phyllo dough.
+I would attempt to use the ricotta filling in a classic strudel dough, whereas Kim, being more adventurous, was going to use phyllo dough.
 Once we decided on our plan of action, I was extremely excited to get started.

-Up until a couple of weeks ago, I had never made strudel before.
+Up until a couple of weeks ago, I had never made a strudel before.

 If you know me, you know that I will rarely give up an opportunity to have a piece of strudel.

 But let’s face it, there’s a big difference between making it and eating it.
-To be honest, I was a little apprehensive, but I was up for the challenge.
+I was a little apprehensive, but I was up for the challenge.

 Once this process is complete, the dough needs to rest for a couple of hours.
 During this “rest” time, the ricotta filling can be prepared.

 Now for the fun part!
-You need to cover your kitchen table with a clean table cloth.
+It would be best if you covered your kitchen table with a clean table cloth.
 Believe it or not, you are going to use the tablecloth to roll your strudel.